klyed/hiverpc-go/README.md

  Then you just need to call `NewClient()`.

- Once you create a `Client` object, you can start calling the methods exported via `steemd`'s RPC endpoint by invoking associated methods on the client object.
+ Once you create a `Client` object, you can start calling the methods exported via `hived`'s RPC endpoint by invoking associated methods on the client object.
  There are multiple APIs that can be exported, e.g. `database_api` and `login_api`, so the methods on the Client object are also namespaced accoding to these APIs.
  For example, to call `get_block` from `database_api`, you need to use